getpop/field-query/README.md

 ### Retrieving nested properties

-To fetch relational or nested data, describe the path to the property using symbol `.`.
+To fetch relational or nested data, describe the path to the property using `.`.

 _**In GraphQL**:_